New Jamie Dornan film tells forgotten story of heroic Irishman

 Dornan, who is from Co Down, also said that he had to work hard to master the accent of Commandant Quinlan, who was from Kerry but stationed in Athlone, Co Westmeath and had a hybrid Kerry/Midlands accent.

-Dornan said: “Accents are funny — you’re shitting yourself as soon as you start prepping the job and thinking: ‘This is not going to happen, I don’t know how I’m going to get my head around this’.
+Dornan said: “Accents are funny — as you start prepping the job you’re thinking: ‘This is not going to happen, I don’t know how I’m going to get my head around this’.
 And then, it’s like anything in life, you practise a bit, you work hard at it, and everything falls into place.

 “I love doing it — it’s a very lyrical and enjoyable action to do.
 And I’m glad we made a choice not to have it too hardcore Kerry.
 We didn’t want to do subtitles — the Americans like to do subtitles for Irish people when they’re speaking English, which I find pretty shameful, and we were trying to avoid that.”